PowerLoom/submission-sequencer-finalizer/README.md

 This modular design ensures a well-defined separation of responsibilities, with each module focusing exclusively on a distinct aspect of the system's functionality.
 By organizing the system into clearly delineated modules, each component can operate independently while contributing to the overall system architecture.

-## Relayer Interaction
+## On-Chain updates via Relayer
-The Finalizer component also interacts with the relayer to communicate critical updates, ensuring that all system components are synchronized and informed:
+The Finalizer component leverages the relayer service to transmit essential updates to the Protocol State Contract, ensuring seamless synchronization across system components:

 ### Batch Processing Updates
-- **Batch Submission:** Transmits finalized IPFS batch submission for each batch associated with a specific data market and epoch combination to the relayer service.
+- **Batch Submission:** Sends finalized IPFS batch submission data for each batch, corresponding to a specific data market and epoch combination, to the relayer for on-chain publishing.

 ## Find us